-Sweetness was an obvious one to measure.
+The sweetness was an obvious one to measure.
 Bitterness seemed interesting because a higher molasses content would provide more bitterness – or so I theorized.
 And finally, I wondered how different processing methods might affect the mouthfeel and body of the sugar solutions.

 Below you can see our results, based on scores from about 8 cuppers.

 This was informative, but really only scratched the surface.
 What I really wanted to know was how different sugars affected coffee.
 How did differently processed sugars affect overall cup sweetness?
-Did very thick sugars increase perceived mouthfeel of the coffee?
+Did very thick sugars increase the perceived mouthfeel of the coffee?
 Would sugar highlight or change the coffee’s flavor notes?